zephyrxo/cmput250lab_marvermette/README.md

 Welcome to the CMPUT 250 labs.
 We will be using bitbucket to store and manage our code.

+#Steps for getting started with the labs.
-Please begin by forking the repository.
+Please begin by forking the repository and then importing the issue tracker file from eclass Lab 1.

 ## How do I fork a repository? ##